DilanM818/Wordlist_Generator/README.md

 1.  **Clone the repository (or download the script):**

     ```bash
-    git clone [repository URL] # Replace [repository URL] with the actual repository URL if you have one.
+    git clone https://github.com/DilanM818/Wordlist_Generator # Replace [repository URL] with the actual repository URL if you have one.
-    cd [repository directory]   # Navigate to the directory where the script is located.
+    cd Wordlist_Generator   # Navigate to the directory where the script is located.
     ```

 2.  **Make the script executable (if necessary on Linux/macOS):**